DawnVespero/TheBlackSunLodge/Releases/Love’s Secret Domain.md

 The final record, however, contains little material made for *The Dark Age of Love*, with John Balance claiming that it was “99% new material.”[^8]

-At some point, it was planned to give all songs on *Love’s Secret Domain* titles that would abbreviate to L.S.D.[^9]
+At some point, it was planned to give all songs on *Love’s Secret Domain* titles that would abbreviate to L.S.D.[^9] A remnant of this idea can be seen in the name of the track *[[Songs/Light Shining Darkly|Light Shining Darkly]]* from the companion album *[[Releases/Stolen and Contaminated Songs|Stolen and Contaminated Songs]]*.

 ## Release